 Written informed consent must be obtained before any study-specific procedures are performed with a potential study participant.
 For many IMPAACT studies, written assent must also be obtained from potential participants who are not of legal age or are otherwise not able to provide independent informed consent.
-All site staff involved in obtaining informed consent and assent must be designated on the study-specific delegation of duties log and listed on the Form FDA 1572 or DAIDS Investigator of Record

-Form for the study.
+The age of assent will be determined by IRB/EC policy and local guidelines.
+All site staff involved in obtaining informed consent and assent must be designated on the study-specific delegation of duties log and listed on the Form FDA 1572 or DAIDS Investigator of Record Form for the study.
 These staff must be qualified by education, experience, training, and knowledge of the study, as determined by the IoR, and appropriate training documentation must be available to support the IoR's delegation of responsibility for obtaining informed consent to these staff.
 See Section 11 for additional guidance related to the delegation of duties log.